|Nutritional Guidelines (per serving)|

 Strain overnight through a jelly bag or through a colander lined with several layers of cheesecloth.
 Compost the pulp left in the bag or colander.
 The slightly thick liquid that strained through is your apple pectin.

-Use in your homemade jelly or jam and enjoy.
+Use in your homemade jelly or jam.

 Uses for Apple Pectin